shyakadavis/fastify-api/README.md

 - pNPM package manager (But you can use whichever you prefer)
 - Postgres

-If you are wondering why pnpm, take a look at this [article](https://www.atatus.com/blog/npm-vs-yarn-vs-pnpm/)
+If you are wondering why I like pnpm, take a look at this [article](https://www.atatus.com/blog/npm-vs-yarn-vs-pnpm/)

 ### Installation

-1. Clone the repo 🌀
+1. 🌀 Clone the repo

    ```sh
    git clone https://github.com/shyakadavis/fastify-api.git yourDirName